FATP · an independent directory·Apprenticeship data sourced from DfE, ESFA and IfATEUpdated daily · GB

 • Bring in a programme architect alongside the provider.
 Someone who designs the programme, scopes the workflow problems, sets the success criteria, and works with the provider on delivery.
 The architect is funded outside the levy; the delivery is funded by the levy.

 The third option is what we are increasingly seeing employers adopt, particularly where the cohort is meant to drive a meaningful operating-model change rather than just upskill a few individuals.
+For employers who want this layer built in alongside the cohort delivery, we partner with Alex Lockey, an AI strategy and transformation specialist who designs and architects the programme, scopes the workflow problems, and works with the chosen provider on delivery.

 Where to start